bluelove8939/Smart-Mirror-IoT-Project-Mirror-UI/README.md

 Please follow the instruction from the repository above.
 Make sure that you already have your sensor attached to the device.
+If you followed all of the instruction above, then enable this feature by editing config.json.

+    "skin-condition-enabled": true